 WELCOME TO THE WORLD OF AMATEUR RADIO

-* World wide communications (DX)
+* World wide communications (DX) viia Morse code or voice (AM or FM) .

 * Provide public emergency communications (ARES)

-* Communicate via satellite
+* Communicate via low earth orbit satellite.

-* Bounce signals off the moon
+* Bounce signals off the moon.

 * Operate at very low power levels (QRP)